 Royalty Free is a licence used by stock photo companies for the selling of stock images.

 Royalty-Free does not mean that the image is free…

 It means that a buyer pays once for the use of a stock photo and then they get various rights of how they can use it.

-Images and photos used in this category are still owned and copyrighted by the creator, however, the companies (such as iStock) sell licences which give the buyers rights to use them.
+Images and photos used in this category are still owned and copyrighted by the creator, however, the companies (such as iStock) sell licences that give the buyers rights to use them.

 The profits are then split between the agency and the photographer, from the licence which has been sold.

 Because we use a lot of images and photos when blogging, I just wanted to touch a bit more upon the licenses you'll come across.

 Sometimes the licenses allow them to be used for commercial and non-commercial purposes, with no attribution and sometimes in order to use them, attribution needs to be given.

 Whenever you're getting an image or stock photo from one of these sites, always, always check the licence agreement as to how you can use it, so you don't get caught out.

 Mistake #23 – Not Being Part of Other Blogging Communities